GoldenStack/stupidfs/README.md

 This can be used as a stealthy way to hide data, or as a useless waste of time.

+## How does it work?

+stupidfs stores information in the 'last modified date' of files in the target directory.
+The data is stored in the sub-second portion of the timestamp, so it shouldn't have any visible effect when applied to a directory.

+stupidfs is a good way to store files inconspicuously, since it's quite hard to tell if a directory contains data stored under stupidfs. in fact, the data itself is somewhat volatile: on my machine, copy pasting the folder updates the last modified date, rendering useless the idea of copying data from an existing drive for later use.

 ## Usage

 First, run `cargo install stupidfs` or compile it from source.